vincent-laluque/lookingForRest/README.md

 The dataStore.*getRequestLog* member method is used every second to refresh the content of the ListBox displaying the ORDA requests.

-The « Copy » button will copy in the clipboard all the « urls » informations loaded in the ListBox during the latest or current recording of ORDA requests.
+The « Copy » button will copy in the clipboard all the « urls » information loaded in the ListBox during the latest or current recording of ORDA requests.

 For the « Clear » button to be used, the logging process needs to be stopped.
 The « Clear » button will erase all information previously loaded in the ListBox.